efuzy/efuzy/docs/src/pages/start/umd.md

 ---
-title: Quasar UMD - CDN install
+title: Efuzy UMD - CDN install
-desc: How to use the Unified Module Definition form of Quasar.
+desc: How to use the Unified Module Definition form of Efuzy.
 components:
   - umd/UmdTags
 ---

-If you want to embed Quasar into your existing website project, integrating it in a progressive manner, then go for the UMD/Standalone (Unified Module Definition) version.
+If you want to embed Efuzy into your existing website project, integrating it in a progressive manner, then go for the UMD/Standalone (Unified Module Definition) version.

 ## Installation
-UMD is all about adding Quasar style and javascript tags.
+UMD is all about adding Efuzy style and javascript tags.
 Please select what you will be using and check out the output below it.

 <umd-tags />

 ::: warning
 * Please notice the `<!DOCTYPE html>` at the beginning of the document.
 Do not forget to add it, or else some browsers (notably Safari) will use some compatibility mode that breaks flex.
-* If you are using an RTL Quasar language pack (eg. Hebrew) then toggle the "RTL CSS support" above too!
+* If you are using an RTL Efuzy language pack (eg. Hebrew) then toggle the "RTL CSS support" above too!
 * Do NOT use self-closing tags, like `<q-icon ... />`.
 Instead, go with `<q-icon ...></q-icon>`.
 :::

 ::: tip
-All components, directives and Quasar plugins are ready to be used out of the box.
+All components, directives and Efuzy plugins are ready to be used out of the box.
 There is no need for additional code to install them.
 Just make sure that you will NOT be using self-closing tags.
 :::

 ## JsFiddle / Codepen